rtfeldman/node-test-runner/README.md

 ### --seed

-Run with a previous fuzzer seed, rather than a randomly generated seed.
+Run with a specific fuzzer seed, rather than a randomly generated seed.
 This allows reproducing a failing fuzz-test.
 The command needed to reproduce (including the `--seed` flag) is printed after each test run.
 Copy, paste and run it!

     elm-test --seed 336948560956134